 Human trafficking can include, but does not require, movement.
 Human trafficking is distinct from the separate crime of migrant smuggling.
 Human trafficking occurs when a trafficker uses force, fraud, or coercion to compel another person to work or engage in a commercial sex act.
 It sometimes involves crossing a border but does not require it.
 By contrast, migrant smugglers engage in the crime of bringing people across international borders through deliberate evasion of immigration laws.
 While these are distinct crimes, individuals who are smuggled may become vulnerable to and victims of human trafficking.

 It is hard to find reliable statistics related to human trafficking.
 The quality and quantity of data available are often hampered by the hidden nature of the crime, challenges in identifying individual victims, gaps in data accuracy and completeness, and significant barriers regarding the sharing of victim information among various stakeholders.
 For these reasons, data and statistics may not reflect the full nature or scope of the problem.

 International Labour Organization

-The International Labour Organization (ILO) and the Walk Free Foundation, in partnership with the International Organization for Migration (IOM), released in September 2017.
-This report estimates that, at any given time in 2016, approximately 24.9 million people were in forced labor.
-Of these, “16 million were in the private economy, another 4.8 million were in forced sexual exploitation, and 4.1 million were in forced labour imposed by state authorities.”
+The International Labour Organization (ILO) and the Walk Free Foundation, in partnership with the International Organization for Migration (IOM), released Global Estimates of Modern Slavery in September 2022.
+This report estimates that, at any given time in 2021, approximately 27.6 million people were in forced labor.
+Of these, “17.3 million are exploited in the private sector, 6.3 million in forced commercial sexual exploitation, and 3.9 million in forced labour imposed by state.”
 The definition of forced labor used in this report is based on ILO Forced Labour Convention, 1930 (No. 29), which states in Article 2.1 that forced labor is “all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily.”